-Board of Directors St. Francis-St. Joseph Homes for Children
+Board of Directors St. Francis-St Joseph Homes for Children

-We have audited the accompanying financial statements of St. Francis-St. Joseph Homes for Children, which comprise the statements of financial position as of June 30, 2019 and 2018, and the related statement of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of St. Francis-St. Joseph Homes for Children, which comprise the statements of financial position as of June 30, 2020 and 2019, and the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements.